wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Added filled placeholder rendering.
+Placeholders now have dummy content
+* Small style changes to have default product link dimensions
+* Maded column and width input available for manual input
+* Added default for widget width and widget columns (for searchForm)
+* Added preview triggers on several fields for bestsellers and search-form
+* Updated the admin css, better displaying of plugin
+* Added auto search on enter keypress in the searchbox for the products widget
+* Altered the price collection to bol api v3
+* Added auto preview to tab switch in product widget
+* Fixed path issue for loading the tinymce popup js.
+Did not work in a subdir install

 = 1.0.5 =
 * Removing old code concerning css files broke the build.
 The block_id could not be generated anymore.
 Fixed with new block_id generation.